Alexander Siddig: Career

 Siddig's first acting role was at the age of 14 in a non-speaking role, playing King Tut in a BBC children's production.
 After leaving LAMDA, Siddig worked in theatre as both an actor and director.
 Siddig's first television role was a Palestinian man in a British six-part miniseries called The Big Battalions (filmed in 1989 but released in 1992), and shortly afterward, he won the role of Prince Feisal in A Dangerous Man: Lawrence After Arabia, a 1990 telefilm sequel to Lawrence of Arabia starring Ralph Fiennes.

 Siddig's role in A Dangerous Man: Lawrence After Arabia brought him to the attention of Rick Berman, executive producer of Star Trek: Deep Space Nine (1993).
 Berman originally considered Siddig for the role of Commander Benjamin Sisko, but decided in the end that Siddig was too young for the role and cast him as Dr. Julian Bashir.
 Siddig remained with Deep Space Nine for all seven seasons of the series.
 He also directed the episodes "Business as Usual" (1997) and "Profit and Lace" (1998).
 In 1995, Siddig also changed his stage name from Siddig El Fadil to Alexander Siddig.

 After the completion of Deep Space Nine in 1999, Siddig began directing a film about the Soviet Night Witches.
 The film was never completed.
 Siddig told Bidoun magazine that demand for Islamic and Arabic character roles was increasing in both film and television after the September 11 attacks and that people began to approach him with projects within six months of the event.
 He played a mountain guide in the thriller film Vertical Limit (2000), starring Chris O'Donnell, and Ajay in the postapocalyptic science-fantasy film Reign of Fire (2002) starring Christian Bale.
 In 2003, Siddig played the role of an Algerian secret agent on the trail of Islamists in the controversial episode "Nest of Angels" of the British television show Spooks (known as MI-5 in the US).
-Siddig appeared in a cameo role as Khalid Sheikh Mohammed the film The Hamburg Cell that premiered the following year.
+Siddig appeared in a cameo role as Khalid Sheikh Mohammed in the film The Hamburg Cell that premiered the following year.

 In 2005, Siddig returned to the live stage, playing the role of Doctor Scott in a production of Whose Life Is It Anyway? starring Kim Cattrall that played at the Comedy Theatre in London.
 That same year, Siddig appeared as Saladin's aide Imad in Ridley Scott's 2005 film Kingdom of Heaven, and starred alongside George Clooney and Matt Damon as Prince Nasir in the film Syriana.